WalletConnect/walletconnect-docs/docs/swift/web3wallet/wallet-usage.md

 try await Web3WalletClient.reject(requestId: request.id)
 ```

-### Get pending requests
+### Get Pending Requests

 if you've missed some requests you can query them with:
 ```swift
 Web3WalletClient.getPendingRequests()
 ```

-### Sample App
+### Where to go from here

-To check more in details go and visit our Web3Wallet implementation app here.
+- To check more in details go and visit our Web3Wallet implementation app here.